-Since time immemorial, different animals have been used for a wide variety of purposes.
-However, it’s only recently that the health professionals are waking up to a realization about animals and the therapeutic effects they can bring about on human psyche.
+Since time immemorial, human beings have shared a unique bond with various animals.
+The domestic dog has been a faithful companion to humans since the past 15 years (1).
+However, it is only recently that healthcare professionals have begun to realize what animal caregivers and everyday pet owners have known for years: that pets can have a therapeutic and calming effect on the human psyche.
 From petting a puppy, going for a swim with a dolphin, engaging in play activities with a dog to riding a horse, all these different activities involving animals can aid us in achieving psychological well-being.

 ASD and Animal Assisted Therapy:

-Individuals with ASD often suffer from difficulty in focusing, responding to sensory stimuli, and communicating with others, all of which have been shown to improve after the use of Animal Assisted Therapy (AAT).
+Individuals with ASD often face difficulty in focusing, responding to sensory stimuli, and communicating with others, all of which have been shown to improve after undergoing AAT.

 - Have more self-confidence